Technical difficulties knock out Johnstown Collegiate Baseball League broadcast from Point

-A feed problem has sidetracked tonight's planned radio broadcast of the Johnstown Collegiate Baseball League playoff game between Paul Carpenter Financial Advisors and Martella's Pharmacy.
+A feed problem has sidetracked tonight's planned radio broadcast of the Johnstown Collegiate Baseball League playoff game between Paul Carpenter Capital Advisors and Martella's Pharmacy.

 The teams are playing Game 4 of their championship series at Sargent's Stadium at the Point, with Carpenter leading the series 2 games to 1.